Rogue waves statistics in the framework of one-dimensional Generalized Nonlinear Schrodinger Equation: Abstract

 \section{Abstract}

-We measure evolution of spectra, spatial correlation functions and probability density functions (PDFs) of waves appearance for a set of one-dimensional NLS-like equations of focusing type, namely for the classical Nonlinear Schrodinger equation (1), generalized NLS equation accounting for six- and eight-wave interactions terms (2) and generalized NLS equation accounting for six-wave interactions, dumping (linear dissipation, two- and three-photon absorption) and pumping terms (3).
+We measure evolution of spectra, spatial correlation functions and probability density functions (PDFs) of waves appearance for a set of one-dimensional NLS-like equations of focusing type, namely for the classical integrable Nonlinear Schrodinger equation (1), nonintegrable NLS equation accounting for dumping (linear dissipation, two- and three-photon absorption) and pumping terms (2) and generalized NLS equation accounting for six-wave interactions, dumping and pumping terms (3).
 All additional terms beyond the classical NLS equation are small.
 As initial conditions we choose seeded by noise modulationally unstable solutions of the considered systems in the form of (a) condensate for systems (1)-(3) and (b) cnoidal wave for the classical NLS equation (1).
-We observe PDFs significantly different from Rayleigh ones with ``fat tails'' in the region of large amplitudes when higher waves appear more frequently for the systems (2)-(3) and also for the classical NLS equation (1) with cnoidal wave as initial condition.
-For generalized NLS equation with six-wave interactions, dumping and pumping terms we demonstrate absence of non-Rayleigh addition to PDF for zeroth six-wave interactions coefficient and increase of non-Rayleigh addition with six-wave interactions term.
+We observe 'strange' results for the classical NLS equation (1) with condensate initial condition including peak at zeroth harmonic in averaged over ensemble spectra, non-decaying spacial correlation functions and a 'breathing' region on the PDFs for medium waves amplitudes where frequency of waves appearance oscillates with time, while the far-tails of the PDFs remain Rayleigh ones.
+Addition of small dumping and pumping terms in model (2) breaks integrability that results in absence of the peak at zeroth harmonic in spectra, spacial correlation functions decaying to zero level and strictly Rayleigh PDFs for waves amplitudes.
+For the classical NLS equation (1) with cnoidal wave initial condition PDFs turn out to be significantly different from Rayleigh ones with 'fat tails' in the region of large amplitudes where higher waves appear more frequently, while for generalized NLS equation with six-wave interactions, dumping and pumping terms (3) we demonstrate absence of non-Rayleigh addition to the PDFs for zeroth six-wave interactions coefficient and increase of non-Rayleigh addition with six-wave interactions term.